Beyond the Tropopause and Down the Well

 When engineering mission-critical microelectronics for extreme temperature environments, there is no margin for error.
 Whether an autonomous Collaborative Combat Aircraft (CCA) is flying a high-altitude profile over the Arctic, or a measurement-while-drilling (MWD) tool is descending into a high-pressure geothermal well, the equipment and microcontrollers inside are subjected to the most brutal physical realities on the planet.

-To truly appreciate what makes this possible, we need to look at the raw physics of these operating conditions.
-Here is the science behind what happens to commercial microelectronics in both intense cold and blistering heat—and exactly how our HARDSIL® technology is built to overcome it.
+To understand how we achieved that kind of temperature resistance and longevity, you have to look at the raw physics.
+Here is the science behind why commercial microelectronics fail in intense cold and blistering heat—and exactly how HARDSIL® is engineered to survive it.

 The Deep Freeze: Flying the Arctic Stratosphere